“Don’t put your eggs all in one basket.”

 At the end of the day, the most successful investors know it’s better to diversify.
 Invest in each of the types explained above if you can afford to do so.
 Otherwise, start by purchasing individual stocks.
 The risk is higher, but you usually can make better returns with it than with any other investment type.

 Finally, educate yourself.
-What you’ve read above might be the premier investment types, but there are many others out there too.
+What you’ve read above might be the premier investment type, but there are many others out there too.
 Once you’ve gained confidence and achieved initial success with those first few investments, venture into other newer ones like cryptocurrency.